Time Horizon as a Moat

 Time Horizon as a Structural Advantage

-Those who invest long-term benefit from three structural advantages that are systematically unavailable to short-term actors:
+Long-term investors benefit from three structural advantages that are systematically unavailable to short-term actors:

-1. Exploiting Regression to the Mean
+1. Exploiting Reversion to the Mean

 2. Harvesting the Compounding Effect